line/armeria/site/src/sphinx/server-grpc.rst

 .. note::

-    We bound the GrpcService_ without specifying any path mappings.
-It is because GrpcService_ implements ServiceWithPathMappings_, which dynamically provides path mappings by itself.
+    We bound the :api:`GrpcService` without specifying any path mappings.
+It is because :api:`GrpcService` implements :api:`ServiceWithPathMappings`, which dynamically provides path mappings by itself.

 ``gRPC-Web``
 ------------

-GrpcService_ suppors the gRPC-Web_ protocol, a small modification to the gRPC_ wire format that can be used from a browser.
-To enable it for a GrpcService_, add the web formats from GrpcSerializationFormats_ to the GrpcServiceBuilder_.
-It is usually convenient to just pass GrpcSerializationFormats_.values().
+:api:`GrpcService` supports the gRPC-Web_ protocol, a small modification to the gRPC_ wire format that can be used from a browser.
+To enable it for a :api:`GrpcService`, add the web formats from :api:`GrpcSerializationFormats` to the :api:`GrpcServiceBuilder`.
+It is usually convenient to just pass ``GrpcSerializationFormats.values()``.

 .. code-block:: java